 The reformers envisioned a new type of prison, which would foster penitence and thereby rehabilitate the incarcerated.
 To achieve this, they promoted a monastery-like environment of isolation and physical labor.

 Each inmate had his own cell, with a skylight, toilet, and heating.
 The back of the cell opened up to a small, private courtyard where they could exercise and breathe fresh air for one hour per day.

 The rest of the time, inmates were locked inside their small rooms.
 On a tour, you can see the cells of death row inmates.
 In the 1920s, Al Capone was briefly incarcerated at the prison.

 There were critics of the plan, including Charles Dickens, who opined that tampering with the “mysteries of the brain” was worse than corporeal punishment.
 By the late 19th century, ESP’s model of isolation and redemption was pronounced a failure.

 Not terribly surprisingly, isolating prisoners didn’t create future functioning members of society.
 In the early 1970s, ESP was closed.

 You can take the self guided audio tour (narrated by Steve Buscemi) of the National Historic Landmark.
 Or, go on the official one hour guided tour.
 It’s an entirely worthwhile, insightful, and scary look at the evolution of our nation’s prisons.

-Pro tip: In the fall, ESP has a haunted house tour (just not this year).
+- Pro tip: In the fall, ESP has a haunted house tour

 4. Benjamin Franklin’s Grave